17 Artsy and Romantic Things to do in Ridgefield CT

 TOUR: Keeler Tavern Museum Ridgefield CT

-The museum features costumed guides who escort visitors though rooms built in 1713.
+The Keeler Tavern Museum features costumed guides who escort visitors though rooms built in 1713.
 You are transported to a time when homes were small, kids slept four to a bed and a woman’s work was truly never done.
 A British cannonball fired at the Tavern on April 27th, 1777 has been preserved where it landed.
 It’s embedded in a corner post – the most ogled reminder of the country’s War of Independence.

 Aldrich Museum Ridgefield CT